Germanchrystan/advanced-c-pointers/03-Data Structures/README.md

 ## Stack
 The stack is a last in, first out structre.
 The las thing that is added is the first thing that is taken off it.

+## Function pointer
+Up to now, we have looked at pointer to data of sonme sort, but we can alos have pointer s to functions.
+Function pointer are typically used when dealing with asynchronous events.
+For example we may want to call a certain function when an event fires, to signal that the funal focument in a printer queue has been printed.
+Or you may want to call a function when a specific mouse event occurs.

+While they may seem a bit obcure, and it is quite possible that we may never need to use them, they are useful in some special cases, and it is worth knowing about them.